 - Data management and archiving plan

-- Final trial master file index
+- Final trial master file index and archiving documentation

 "In the clinical trial world, if it isn't documented, it didn't happen.
 In a paper-based system, you have to keep every single piece of paper - every email that's come in has to be printed.
 Our Trial Master Files were typically 50 or more lever arch files long."